 As more governments around the world place restrictions on emissions from vehicles powered by internal combustion engines (ICE), more car manufacturers are shifting their production to EVs.
-Many have set dates for when they will cease to manufacture ICE vehicles, which driving change, creating more choice and reducing prices for new EV owners.
+Many have set dates for when they will cease to manufacture ICE vehicles, which is driving change, creating more choice and reducing prices for new EV owners.

-While Australia does not have a significant domestic car manufacturing sector, international trends have significant implications for new car purchases in the Australian market.
-By 2026 to 2028, many EVs are anticipated to sell for the same purchase price as their ICE vehicle equivalents.
-After this time, EV uptake in Australia is expected to grow rapidly.
+While Australia does not have a substantial domestic car manufacturing sector, international trends have significant implications for new car purchases in the Australian market.
+By 2026 many EVs are anticipated to sell for the same purchase price as their ICE vehicle equivalents, making EV purchase and use the norm rather than the exception.